aridhia/fair-api-beta-utilities/README.md

 The FAIR data services can store structured data for subsequent selection and query.
 CSV files can be selected if their names match a dictionary name.
 (Remember that a FAIR dataset can have multiple tables.)

-Rename the example CSV file with the `dataset` > `id` that has been set in the JSON file.
+Rename the example CSV file with the `dictionary` > `id` that has been set in the JSON file.

 To upload data, use the script [fair-api-upload.py](fair-api-upload.py) with the `data` switch:
 ```sh